Lithium-ion battery: Environmental impact

 Extraction of lithium, nickel, and cobalt, manufacture of solvents, and mining byproducts present significant environmental and health hazards.
 Lithium extraction can be fatal to aquatic life due to water pollution.
 It is known to cause surface water contamination, drinking water contamination, respiratory problems, ecosystem degradation and landscape damage.
 It also leads to unsustainable water consumption in arid regions (1.9 million liters per ton of lithium).
 Massive byproduct generation of lithium extraction also presents unsolved problems, such as large amounts of magnesium and lime waste.

 Lithium mining takes place in North and South America, Asia, South Africa, Australia, and China.

 Cobalt for Li-ion batteries is largely mined in the Congo (see also Mining industry of the Democratic Republic of the Congo).
 Open-pit cobalt mining has led to deforestation and habitat destruction in the Democratic Republic of Congo.

 Open-pit nickel mining has led to environmental degradation and pollution in developing countries such as the Philippines and Indonesia.
 In 2024, nickel mining and processing was one of the main causes of deforestation in Indonesia.

-Manufacturing a kg of Li-ion battery takes about 67 megajoule (MJ) of energy.
+Manufacturing a kg of Li-ion battery takes about 67 megajoules (MJ) of energy.
 The global warming potential of lithium-ion batteries manufacturing strongly depends on the energy source used in mining and manufacturing operations, and is difficult to estimate, but one 2019 study estimated 73 kg CO2e/kWh.
 Effective recycling can reduce the carbon footprint of the production significantly.

 Solid waste and recycling

-The recycling of lithium-ion batteries is a growing but underdeveloped industry.
-Despite their value, global recycling rates remain low; the International Energy Agency estimated in 2024 that only 5% of used electric vehicle batteries were recycled worldwide.
-Li-ion battery elements including iron, copper, nickel, and cobalt can be recycled, but mining new materials often remains cheaper and easier than collecting, transporting, and processing spent batteries.
-However, since 2018, recycling processes have improved significantly, and recovering lithium, manganese, aluminum, and graphite is now possible at industrial scales.

-Accumulation of battery waste presents technical challenges and health hazards.
-Since the environmental impact of electric cars is heavily affected by the production of lithium-ion batteries, the development of efficient ways to repurpose waste is crucial.
+The Li-ion battery recycling rate is often misconstrued to be 5%, in reality, insufficient research exists to determine the exact figure.
+The European Union estimates 49% of portable batteries sold were collected for recycling in 2023, whilst the UK estimates 45% as of 2026.
+New EU legislation requires 70% of collected Li-ion battery material to be recovered through recycling by 2031, which must include recovery rates of 80% for lithium and 95% for cobalt, nickel, and manganese; however, no recycled lithium has re-entered the EU as of 2023.
+These measures aim to aid sustainability efforts and reduce pressure on raw material extraction, as demand for lithium and cobalt is expected to increase 8-fold by 2040, far exceeding current production capabilities.
+Most research focuses on the recovery of active materials, especially lithium which is a critical raw material; however, through advanced recycling techniques and more sustainable design considerations, electrolytes, binders, and separators can also be recycled.

 Recycling is a multi-step process, starting with the storage of batteries before disposal, followed by manual testing, disassembling, and finally the chemical separation of battery components.
 Re-use of the battery is preferred over complete recycling as there is less embodied energy in the process.
 As these batteries are a lot more reactive than classical vehicle waste like tire rubber, there are significant risks to stockpiling used batteries.